 Layers can be used to organize each canvas, absolutely, but they’re also used to provide depth, law and order, and more.

 Create Graffle documents at any scale.
 Use it to plan an entire estate and still print it on a sheet of paper.

 Use the Selection Tool to select one, two, or many different objects on your canvas.
 You can select multiple objects on the Mac by clicking and dragging.
 On iOS, keep one object selected and then tap a few more.
 Double-click or -tap to add or edit text on an object.

 Squares, rectangles, circles, triangles, and more.
 OmniGraffle’s default library contains a ton of common (and uncommon) shapes.

 Add lines to connect shapes or objects to your Canvas.
 Lines can be straight, orthogonal, curved, or Bézier.

 Used for adding text labels to a Line or a piece of text on the Canvas.
-Complete with margins, kerning, spacing, line-height, and more.
+Complete with margins, spacing, line-height, and more.
+Kerning available on Mac.